How to Get a Wikipedia Page and How to Be Eligible

 2. Reliable Sources: Wikipedia sources must be reliable (although whether Wikipedia itself is reliable is another question).
 That means they are third-party publications with a reputation for accuracy and fact-checking.
 This could include newspapers, magazines, academic journals, books, and other reputable publications.

 3. Independent of the Subject: The sources must be independent of the subject.
-Self-published sources such as personal blogs, social media profiles, press releases, or a website controlled by the subject of the article are not considered reliable when determining the notability for a Wikipedia article.
+Self-published sources such as personal blogs, social media profiles, press releases, or websites controlled by the subject of the article are not considered reliable when determining the notability of a Wikipedia article.

 Meeting the notability guidelines for a Wikipedia article does not guarantee an article will survive.
 It just means that the topic is appropriate for its article, but it still has to meet Wikipedia’s other policies and guidelines as well as objective and subjective decisions made by editors.